Joe Exotic

-Joseph Allen Maldonado (né Schreibvogel; born March 5, 1963), known professionally as Joe Exotic and nicknamed "The Tiger King", is an American media personality and businessman who operated the Greater Wynnewood Exotic Animal Park (also known as the G.W.
-Zoo, Tiger King Park and formerly the Garold Wayne Exotic Animal Memorial Park) in Wynnewood, Oklahoma, from 1999 to 2018.
+Joseph Allen Maldonado-Passage (né Schreibvogel; born March 5, 1963), known professionally as Joe Exotic, is an American media personality and businessman who operated the Greater Wynnewood Exotic Animal Park in Wynnewood, Oklahoma, from 1999 to 2018.

-Born in Kansas, Exotic and his family moved to Texas, where he enrolled at Pilot Point High School.
-After graduation, Exotic briefly served as the chief of police in Eastvale.
-He then opened a pet store with his brother, but after his brother's death in 1997, Exotic sold the store and founded the G.W.
-Zoo.
+Born in Kansas, Maldonado and his family moved to Texas, where he dropped out of Pilot Point High School.
+After graduation, he briefly served as the chief of police in Eastvale.
+He then opened a pet store with his brother, but after his brother's death in 1997, he sold the store and founded the G. W. Zoo.
 During his tenure as director there, he also held magic shows and cub-petting events at venues across the U.S., hosted an online talk show, and worked with producer Rick Kirkham to create a reality television series about himself, but this latter effort ended when most footage was destroyed in a fire in 2015.
-In 2016, Exotic ran as an independent in the 2016 presidential election, earning attention as a novelty candidate due to his eccentric persona and unconventional campaign style.
+In 2016, Maldonado ran as an independent in the 2016 presidential election, earning attention as a novelty candidate due to his eccentric persona and unconventional campaign style.

-Exotic left the G.W.
-Zoo in June 2018 and was arrested three months later on suspicion of hiring two men to murder Big Cat Rescue founder Carole Baskin, with whom he had a complicated rivalry.
-In 2019, Exotic was convicted and sentenced to 22 years in prison on 17 federal charges of animal abuse and two counts of attempted murder for hire for the plot to kill Baskin.
+Maldonado left the G. W. Zoo in June 2018 and was arrested three months later on suspicion of hiring two men to murder Big Cat Rescue founder Carole Baskin, with whom he had a complicated rivalry.
+In 2019, Maldonado was convicted and sentenced to 22 years in prison on 17 federal charges of animal abuse and two counts of attempted murder for hire for the plot to kill Baskin.
 In 2021, he worked with attorney John Michael Phillips to file a motion for a new trial, and on July 15, 2021, a U.S. appeals court ruled that the convictions for the two murder attempts were wrongly treated as separate.
 The trial court reduced his sentence by 1 year, resentencing him to 21 years in late January 2022.
-In 2023, Exotic announced his candidacy in the 2024 presidential election as a Democrat.
+In 2023, Maldonado announced his candidacy in the 2024 presidential election, first as a Libertarian before officially running as a Democrat.

-Exotic has been subject to substantial criticism, especially for the controversies surrounding his feud with Baskin and the treatment of animals at the G.W.
-Zoo.
-Exotic has been featured in several documentaries, including the Netflix series Tiger King (2020–2021), a documentary about Exotic's career as a zookeeper and his feud with Baskin.
-The success of the first season of Tiger King amid the worldwide COVID-19 lockdowns led to Exotic receiving attention on social media and inspiring several internet memes.
-Exotic also appeared in two Louis Theroux documentaries, America's Most Dangerous Pets (2011) and Shooting Joe Exotic (2021).
+Maldonado has been subject to substantial criticism, especially for the controversies surrounding his feud with Baskin and the treatment of animals at the G. W. Zoo.
+He has been featured in several documentaries, including the Netflix series Tiger King (2020–2021), a documentary about Exotic's career as a zookeeper and his feud with Baskin.
+The success of the first season of Tiger King amid the worldwide COVID-19 lockdowns led to Maldonado receiving attention on social media and inspiring several internet memes.
+Maldonado also appeared in two Louis Theroux documentaries, America's Most Dangerous Pets (2011) and Louis Theroux: Shooting Joe Exotic (2021).
 A drama TV show based mainly on the relationship between Carole Baskin and Joe Exotic called Joe vs. Carole aired on Peacock on March 3, 2022.